-- Address the new mandatory teaching of Relationships Education and a Relationships and Sex Education (RSE) policy which is required in all schools from Summer 2021 - Give information to staff, parents and carers, governors, pupils and outside visitors about the content, organisation and approach to teaching RSE - Enable parents and carers to support their children in learning about RSE - Give a clear statement on what the school aims to achieve from RSE, the values underpinning it and why it is important for primary school pupils - Set out how the school meets legal requirements in respect of RSE: O Duty to promote well-being (Children Act 2004) - Duty to prepare children for the challenges, opportunities and responsibilities of adult life (Education Act 2006) © Ensure pupils learn about the nature of marriage and its importance for family life and bringing up of children (Learning and Skills Act 2006) - Protect pupils from unsuitable teaching and materials (Learning and Skills Act 2006) Teach statutory RSE elements in the Science National Curriculum - Have an up to date policy developed in consultation with parents, staff and governors (Education Act - 1996) Meet the school's safeguarding obligations
+- Address the new mandatory teaching of Relationships and Health Education (RHE) which is required in all schools from Summer 2021 - Give information to staff, parents and carers, governors, pupils and outside visitors about the content, organisation and approach to teaching RHE - Enable parents and carers to support their children in learning about RHE - Give a clear statement on what the school aims to achieve from RHE, the values underpinning it and why it is important for primary school pupils - Set out how the school meets legal requirements in respect of RHE: O Duty to promote well-being (Children Act 2004) - Duty to prepare children for the challenges, opportunities and responsibilities of adult life (Education Act 2006)

+Ensure pupils learn about the nature of marriage and its importance for family life and bringing up of children (Learning and Skills Act 2006) - Protect pupils from unsuitable teaching and materials (Learning and Skills Act 2006) Teach statutory RHE elements in the Science National Curriculum - Have an up to date policy developed in consultation with parents, staff and governors (Education Act obligations

+1996) O Meet the school's safeguarding

-- Make the policy available to pupils and parents (Education Act 1996) - Right of parental withdrawal from all or part of RSE except those parts included in the national curriculum (Education Act 1996) - o Take account of the DFE guidance on RSE (2019) - O DfE expects that all state schools "should make provision for personal, social, health and economic education (PSHE) and that "RSE is an important part of PSHE" (DfE guidance on PSHE 2013) - Prevent discrimination, advance equality of opportunity and foster good relations between different groups (Equality Act 2010)
+- Make the policy available to pupils and parents (Education Act 1996) - Right of parental withdrawal from all or part of RHE except those parts included in the national curriculum (Education Act 1996) - Take account of the DFE guidance on RHE (2019) - DfE expects that all state schools "should make provision for personal, social, health and economic education (PSHE) and that "RHE is an important part of PSHE" (DfE guidance on PSHE 2013) - Prevent discrimination, advance equality of opportunity and foster good relations between different groups (Equality Act 2010)

-Definition of RSE
+Definition of RHE

-We define RSE (within PSHE) as being part of lifelong learning about the emotional, social and physical aspects of growing up, relationships, sex, human sexuality and sexual health.
+We define RHE (within PSHE) as being part of lifelong learning about the emotional, social and physical aspects of growing up, relationships and health.
 It aims to give pupils essential skills for building positive, enjoyable, respectful and non-exploitive relationships and to stay safe on and offline.
-It enables exploration of attitudes and values, helps build self-esteem and confidence to view their sexuality positively.
+It enables exploration of attitudes and values, helps build self-esteem and confidence to view different relationships positively.

-Relationship and Sex Education is not just learning about growing up, changes and reproduction.
-It is also about enabling children to make and maintain relationships with others, to understand about human sexuality and to feel good about themselves and the choices they make.
+Relationship and Health Education is not just learning about growing up.
+It is also about enabling children to make and maintain relationships with others, and to feel good about themselves and the choices they make.
 This involves helping children to gain knowledge, develop skills and form positive beliefs and attitudes.

-- 1. Knowledge and Understanding including; emotional, social and physical aspects of growing up, puberty, reproduction and pregnancy, similarities and differences between males and females, parts of the human body including the male and female reproductive parts, gender stereotyping and discrimination, different families, different types of relationships, healthy and unhealthy relationships and where to get help if needed - 2.
+- 1. Knowledge and Understanding including; emotional, social and physical aspects of growing up, gender stereotyping and discrimination, different families, different types of relationships, healthy and unhealthy relationships and where to get help if needed - 2.
 Personal and Social Skills including; talking and listening to others, managing emotions, making friends and managing friendships, forming and maintaining loving, caring and respectful relationships, developing self-respect and empathy for others, respecting the differences between people, resilience to cope with change, making responsible and safe decisions, including on line - 3.
-Attitudes and Values including; feeling positive about growing up, the importance of respect, care and love, the value of family life, the importance of stable and loving relationships, including marriage and civil partnerships, respect for rights and responsibilities in relationships, understanding that exploitation and violence in relationships is unacceptable, acceptance of difference and diversity, promoting gender equality.
+Attitudes and Values including; feeling positive about growing up, the importance of respect, care and love, the value of family life, the importance of stable and loving relationships, including marriage and civil partnerships, respect for rights and responsibilities in relationships, understanding that exploitation and violence in relationships is unacceptable and teaching an acceptance of difference and diversity.